Nr44suessauer/stonks/project/DeepLearningProject/Benchmark/ReadMe.md

 ## Project Overview

 This project provides a modular framework for benchmarking Large Language Models (LLMs) available through the Ollama API.
 It enables comparison of different models regarding speed, performance, and response quality for arbitrary tasks.
-Evaluation and visualization are performed directly in the Jupyter Notebook.
+The framework is now organized into **two main notebooks** for better clarity and maintainability.

 ---